MIMBCD-UI/prototype-cornerstone/README.md

 `cd dicom-server/orthancAndPluginsOSX.stable/`

-2) Double click and run the file `startOrthanc.command`.
+2) Double click and run the file:

+`./startOrthanc.command`

 3) Open the link: